-For the discerning gentleman a collection of luxury scarves is an essential part of his wardrobe, providing colour, variety and personality throughout the whole year.
+For the discerning gentleman, a collection of scarves is an essential part of his wardrobe.
+Once you master how to wear a scarf then it will provide color, variety, and personality throughout the whole year.

-But which scarf to choose?
-With so many shapes, colours and textures out there it’s important to choose the right scarf for the occasion.
-Otherwise you’ll be at best uncomfortable and at worst you’ll stand out for all the wrong reasons.
+Otherwise, you’ll be uncomfortable at best and at worst you’ll stand out for all the wrong reasons.

 When: Autumn, Winter, Spring

 For: Outdoor Activities, Getting from A-B, Keeping Warm in General

 2. How to Wear Thin / Silk Scarves